Mode identification and ensemble asteroseismology of 119 $\beta$ Cep stars detected by Gaia light curves and monitored by TESS: ensemble asteroseismology

-Stars without a model within the $1\sigma$ uncertainty ellipse (for which $\Delta f_0$ was inflated to 0.5\,d$^{-1}$, see below) were excluded from the subsequent analysis, reducing the number of modelled stars to \nmodel{}.
-For each star, we chose the best fitting model for each $n$ and compared the position of its modes to the observed frequency spectra.
-Our focus laid on the relative positions of the main pulsation mode and other visible modes with respect to the fitted model.
+Stars without a model within the $1\sigma$ uncertainty ellipse were excluded from the subsequent analysis, reducing the number of modelled stars to \nmodel{}.
+For each star, we chose the best fitting model for each $n$ and compared the position of its other modes to the observed frequency spectra.
+Our focus laid on the relative positions of the main pulsation mode and other visible modes with respect to those predicted by the model.
 In most but not all cases our choice of $n$ coincides with the lowest $\chi^2$ value among the set of best fitting models.
 We show one illustrative example for the identification in Appendix~\ref{sec:findn}, including a detailed reasoning for our choice of $n$.

-We find the majority of the radial pulsators to pulsate in their fundamental mode (27 out of 36 modelled radial pulsators).
-Seven radial pulsators pulsate in their first overtone and two stars are likely second overtone pulsators.
-A similar picture emerges for the 128 non-radial pulsators.
-The dominant pulsation mode in 72 stars is the $p_1$ mode ($n=1$) and 28 pulsate in $g_1$ ($n=-1$).
-Only 21 stars pulsate in their second-order mode with 18 identified $p_2$ and three $g_2$ pulsators.
-The remaining seven stars are likely f-mode pulsators.
+We find the majority of the radial pulsators to pulsate in their fundamental mode (eight out of twelve modelled radial pulsators).
+Three radial pulsators pulsate in their first overtone and one stars is likely a second overtone pulsator.
+A similar picture emerges for the 107 non-radial pulsators.
+The dominant pulsation mode in 50 stars is the $p_1$-mode ($n=1$) and 24 pulsate in $g_1$ ($n=-1$).
+Only 29 stars pulsate in their second-order mode with 28 identified $p_2$ and one $g_2$ pulsators.
+The remaining four stars were identified to be dominant f-mode pulsators.